- Improve technical functionality and remember user preferences

 IMPORTANT – PLEASE READ CAREFULLY

-For the purposes of applicable laws relating to privacy and data protection including applicable legislation implementing the Data Protection Directive 95/46/EC ("Privacy Laws"), WONDERFUL COPENHAGEN ( from here "We") are the data controllers (as defined in the Privacy Laws) of the personal data (as defined in the Privacy Laws) which we collect from you or which you provide to us through the Site.
+For the purposes of applicable laws relating to privacy and data protection including applicable legislation, namely the EU Data Protection Regulation 2016/679 and the Danish Data Protection Act ("Privacy Laws"), WONDERFUL COPENHAGEN ( from here "We") are the data controllers (as defined in the Privacy Laws) of the personal data (as defined in the Privacy Laws) which we collect from you or which you provide to us through the Services.
 We guarantee to comply with the standards, procedures, and requirements laid down in the Privacy Laws to ensure that your personal data is kept secure and processed fairly and lawfully.

 If you have any questions about how we collect, store and use personal data, or if you have any other privacy-related questions, all inquiries must be made via the contact information stated in the last section.

-As a rule, you can access the website without telling us who you are, or otherwise providing personal information about yourself.
+As a rule, you can access the website Copenhagencard.com & dk without telling us who you are, or otherwise providing personal information about yourself.

-However, Copenhagencard.dk needs certain personal information in order to trade with you.
+However, Copenhagencard.com & dk needs certain personal information in order to trade with you.

-- Provides credit card information when you make a purchase with us;
+- Provide credit card information when you make a purchase with us;

 - Gives us feedback; or

-- Provides personal information to us via the website or otherwise.
+- Provide personal information to us via the website or otherwise.

 However, registration of certain information is also necessary in order to analyze how users use copenhagencard.dks website through Google Analytics, Facebook Pixel see below.

-When you use Copenhagencard.dk, we collect information about where on the page you move and what you click.
-This information is necessary for us to analyze how users use Copenhagencard.dk and constantly improve the functionality of the site.
-We track statistics on how users use Copenhagencard.dk, and the statistics are used in summarized form, for example. to see which pages and browsers our customers use most.
+When you use Copenhagencard.com & dk, we collect information about where on the page you move and what you click.
+This information is necessary for us to analyze how users use Copenhagencard.com & dk and constantly improve the functionality of the website.
+We track statistics on how users use Copenhagencard.com & dk, and the statistics are used in summarized form, for example. to see which pages and browsers our customers use most.
 For this purpose, 3rd party services, such as Google Analytics.

-When you access our Site, we automatically (i.e. not by registration) collect personal data (e.g. IP address, type of Internet browser and operating system used, domain name of the website from which you came, number of visits, average time spent on the site, pages viewed).
-We use this data to monitor the attractiveness of our Sites and improve their performance or content.
+When you access our website, we automatically (i.e. not by registration) collect personal data (e.g. IP address, type of Internet browser and operating system used, domain name of the website from which you came, number of visits, average time spent on the website, pages viewed).
+We use this data to monitor the attractiveness of our websites and improve their performance or content.

 This usage information will only be used within Wonderful Copenhagen and our relevant partners, to increase the quality of content, service and support to our visitors.
 Some of this information may be made public from time to time; however, it will only be in an aggregate, non-personally identifiable form.

-When you register contact information, e.g. name, e-mail address and telephone number we will process your personal data
+When you give us contact information, e.g. name, e-mail address and telephone number in relation to your purchase, we will process this outside of the app.

-E-mail addresses are used only to deliver requested information and only with your consent.
+E-mail addresses are used only to deliver requested Services and information (like order confirmation).

 How does Wonderful Copenhagen use the information collected?